Department of Public Service and Administration

 The Department of Public Service and Administration (DPSA) is a department of the South African government that is responsible for the organisation and administration of the civil service.
 It is responsible for matters including labour relations of government employees, the provision of government IT services, and integrity in public administration.
 Political responsibility for the department is held by the Minister of Public Service and Administration, assisted by a deputy.
-As of June 2024 the minister is Senzo Mchunu and his deputy is Sindisiwe Chikunga.
+As of June 2024 the minister is Mzamo Buthelezi and his deputy is Pinky Kekana.
 In the 2020 budget the department received an appropriation of R565.7 million.
 In the 2018/19 financial year it had 444 employees.